On supergroups and their semisimplified representation categories: On the -case

 As explained above this means that we should not try to determine $G^{red}$ for general $m,n$.
 Instead we should determine the tensor category generated by the irreducible elements in $\A/\NN$ and the corresponding reductive supergroup.
-In the $n=1$-case, where we have tame representation type, we show in this article:
+In the $n=1$-case, where we have tame representation type, we determine the full quotient in this article (theorem \ref{thm:main}).
+We prove this by describing explicitly the image of an indecomposable representation $I$.